codatio/codat-docs/docs/bank-feeds-api/qbo-bank-feeds/qbo-bank-feeds-setup.md

 title: "Set up the QuickBooks Online Bank Feeds integration"
 description: "Set up our integration with QuickBooks Online Bank Feeds."
 sidebar_label: Setting up
-createdAt: "2022-09-05T13:13:20.253Z"
-updatedAt: "2023-01-11T15:07:17.188Z"
 ---

-Set up the QuickBooks Online Bank Feeds integration to let your SMB customers connect their bank accounts in your application to QuickBooks Online (QBO).
+Set up the QuickBooks Online Bank Feeds integration to let your SMB customers connect source bank accounts in your application to target accounts QuickBooks Online (QBO).

 ## Prerequisites

 Before setting up the integration, make sure that:

-- Your Solutions Engineer has provided access to the QuickBooks Online Bank Feeds integration.
+- Your Solutions Engineer has provided you with access to the QuickBooks Online Bank Feeds integration.
-- Your SMB users who will connect to QBO Bank Feeds are located in the US and Canada only.
+- SMB users who will connect to QBO Bank Feeds are located in the US and Canada only.
-- You've enabled Bank accounts and Bank transactions in your [Data type settings](/core-concepts/data-type-settings).
+- In the Codat Portal, you've enabled [Bank accounts](/accounting-api#/schemas/BankAccount) and [Bank transactions](/accounting-api#/schemas/BankTransactions) in your [Data type settings](/core-concepts/data-type-settings).
-- You've customized Link for your institution.
+- You've customized the QBO Bank Feeds Link UI for your institution.

 ## Enable the QBO Bank Feeds integration